You’ve likely either seen or used the best post hole auger before. These are one of the most popular types of augers around.

 All in all, if you’re looking to step away from gas powered augers, this is a great choice.

 This 2 stroke model has a fuel mixing ratio of 50:1 2 cycle pre-blended fuel and a capacity of 1.45 gallons.
-It also comes with a 4 or 6 inch attachment.
+It also comes with a 6, 10 or 12 inch bit, your choice.

 The off switch seems a bit flimsy, be careful not to break it.
 If it breaks, just flood the engine until it shuts off.
 We recommend getting the extension bar if you have some deep holes to dig.